fjtcin/fsltgnn/README.md

 ## Conclusion

-We achieved 9.0% and 7.8% improvement on `hyperlink` for pretraining-prompt (`learnable` classifier) and pretraining-finetuning respectively, campared to the end-to-end baseline.
+We achieved 9.0% and 7.8% improvement on `hyperlink` for pretraining-prompt (`learnable` classifier) and pretraining-finetuning respectively, compared to the end-to-end baseline.
 (GraphMixer backbone)

 The effectiveness of our model is heavily based on the datasets, and the results vary across different datasets.
 We need more high-quality datasets to evaluate the models properly.